gtri/upstage/docs/source/user_guide/how_tos/task_networks.rst

 The task network queues can be viewed using:

-* :py:meth:`upstage.actor.Actor.get_task_queue`: This requires the network name.
+* :py:meth:`upstage_des.actor.Actor.get_task_queue`: This requires the network name.
-* :py:meth:`upstage.actor.Actor.get_all_task_queues`: This will return for all the networks on the actor.
+* :py:meth:`upstage_des.actor.Actor.get_all_task_queues`: This will return for all the networks on the actor.

 You can get the names and processes of tasks that are running (and their network names) using:

-* :py:meth:`upstage.actor.Actor.get_running_task`: Returns a dataclass with the task name and process object of the task on the defined network.
+* :py:meth:`upstage_des.actor.Actor.get_running_task`: Returns a dataclass with the task name and process object of the task on the defined network.
-* :py:meth:`upstage.actor.Actor.get_running_tasks`: Returns the same as above, but keyed on task network names.
+* :py:meth:`upstage_des.actor.Actor.get_running_tasks`: Returns the same as above, but keyed on task network names.

-You would want the processes to interrupt them, but you can also use :py:meth:`upstage.actor.Actor.interrupt_network` to do that.
+You would want the processes to interrupt them, but you can also use :py:meth:`upstage_des.actor.Actor.interrupt_network` to do that.

 Note that the task queue methods won't return the current tasks, just what's defined to run next.
 Use the running task methods to find the current task.

 A note on TaskNetworkFactory
 ----------------------------

-The :py:class:`~upstage.task_network.TaskNetworkFactory` class has some convience methods for creating factories from typical use cases:
+The :py:class:`~upstage_des.task_network.TaskNetworkFactory` class has some convience methods for creating factories from typical use cases:

-#. :py:meth:`~upstage.task_network.TaskNetworkFactory.from_single_looping`: From a single task, make a network that loops on it.
+#. :py:meth:`~upstage_des.task_network.TaskNetworkFactory.from_single_looping`: From a single task, make a network that loops on it.
     * Useful for a Singleton task that, for example, receives communications and farms them out or manages other task networks.
-#. :py:meth:`~upstage.task_network.TaskNetworkFactory.from_single_terminating`: A network that does one task, then freezes for the rest of the simulation.
+#. :py:meth:`~upstage_des.task_network.TaskNetworkFactory.from_single_terminating`: A network that does one task, then freezes for the rest of the simulation.
-#. :py:meth:`~upstage.task_network.TaskNetworkFactory.from_ordered_looping`: A series of tasks with no branching that loops.
+#. :py:meth:`~upstage_des.task_network.TaskNetworkFactory.from_ordered_looping`: A series of tasks with no branching that loops.
-#. :py:meth:`~upstage.task_network.TaskNetworkFactory.from_single_looping`: A series of tasks with no branching that terminates at the end.
+#. :py:meth:`~upstage_des.task_network.TaskNetworkFactory.from_single_looping`: A series of tasks with no branching that terminates at the end.

-A terminating task network contains a :py:class:`~upstage.task.TerminalTask` task at the end, which waits on an un-succeedable event in a rehearsal-safe manner.
+A terminating task network contains a :py:class:`~upstage_des.task.TerminalTask` task at the end, which waits on an un-succeedable event in a rehearsal-safe manner.

 Running Multiple Networks